PUBLIC AND NONPROFIT (PNP)

 2021 Division PDW Program: Call for Submissions

-The Public and Non-profit Division (PNP) invites creative Professional Development Workshop (PDW) proposals that are interactive, innovative, and which enhance the skills of public and non-profit scholars and practitioners.
-Submitters may want to develop workshops that relate to the 2020 All-Academy conference theme of “20/20: Broadening our Sight.”
+The Public and Non-profit Division (PNP) invites creative Professional Development Workshop (PDW) proposals that are interactive, innovative, and which enhance the skills of public and nonprofit scholars and practitioners.
+Submitters may want to develop workshops that relate to the 2021 All-Academy conference theme of “Bringing the Manager Back in Management.”

 We are particularly interested in PDW proposals focused on any of the following aims:

 - Succeeding in the retention, promotion, and tenure process

 - Collaborating with practitioners on research projects

 - Communicating research findings to the practitioner community

 We especially welcome PDW workshops that leverage the unique nature of the Academy of Management meetings to enhance communication between Public and Nonprofit Division researchers and the broader community of management scholars.
 Proposals that are likely to engage scholars from other divisions in topics of interest to public and nonprofit scholars and create the capacity for multi or interdisciplinary methods or understandings will be given top priority.

 The aforementioned preferences notwithstanding, we will duly consider all proposals that seek to enhance the professional development of the Public and Nonprofit Division’s members.